ehmicky/nve/README.md

 COMMAND [ARGS...]
 ```

-But using specific Node `VERSION`.
-Several `VERSION` can be specified at once.
+But using a specific Node `VERSION`.
+Several comma-separated `VERSION` can be
+specified at once.

 `VERSION` can be any [version range](https://github.com/npm/node-semver) such as
 `12`, `12.6.0` or `<12`, or one of the following aliases: